SmallToLarge (S2L): Scalable Data Selection for Fine-tuning Large Language Models by Summarizing Training Trajectories of Small Models: Experiments

-For mathematical reasoning, we focus on fine-tuning using the \textbf{MathInstruct} dataset \cite{yue2023mammoth} with 262,040 training examples for its comprehensive coverage of diverse mathematical fields and its capability in training models to achieve state-of-the-art performance on the standard evaluation benchmarks (\cref{sec:math-eval}).
-We employ the open-source model suites Pythia \cite{biderman2023pythia} and a current state-of-the-art model Phi-2 \cite{textbooks2} as our base models to validate our {\alg} algorithm across different scales and directly compare its performance against the state-of-the-art.
-Following the setup used in \cite{yue2023mammoth}, we adopt a training regimen with a learning rate of 2e-5, a batch size of 128, a maximum length of 512, and a cosine scheduler with a 3\% warm-up period.
-For all experiments on MathInstruct, we standardize the number of training steps to correspond to 3 epochs on the full dataset, also aligning with the setting in \cite{yue2023mammoth}.
-This allows us to maintain a consistent training schedule across different methods and data budgets, ensuring fair and accurate comparisons of the quality of data selected by different algorithms.
+\textbf{Training Settings.} We focus on fine-tuning using the \textbf{MathInstruct} dataset \cite{yue2023mammoth} with 262,040 training examples for its comprehensive coverage of diverse mathematical fields and its capability in training models to achieve state-of-the-art performance on the standard evaluation benchmarks.
+We employ the open-source model suites Pythia \cite{biderman2023pythia}, Phi-2 \cite{textbooks2}, Llama-2 \cite{touvron2023llama} as our base models to validate our {\alg} algorithm and directly compare its performance against the state-of-the-art.

-Due to memory and computational constraints, for Facility Locations and DiverseEvol, we calculate pairwise similarity and perform greedy selection on a per-data-source basis.
-We found this per-source selection approach also yields benefits for {\alg} as different data sources within MathInstruct exhibit distinct common patterns in their training trajectories.
-Therefore, we implement {\alg} also on a per-source basis for MathInstruct, and recommend applying {\alg} per source when dealing with datasets composed of multiple data sources.